darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ![a.13](a.13.png)

-and the minimum of b and b, less than h, is according to the rules of my game, is b is less than h or c is less h.
+and the minimum of b and c, less than h, is according to the rules of my game, is b is less than h or c is less h.

 ![a.14](a.14.png)